Chris-Conklin-61/Chris-Conklin-61.github.io/README.md

 # Project Overview

-Hone Bees play an essential role in our ecosystem.
+Honey Bees play an essential role in our ecosystem.
 Our food depends on their pollination activity.
 A world without pollinators would be devastating for food production.
 A couple of years ago I decided to do my part to help the declining honey bee population by creating my own apiary.
 I also wanted to use my electrical and computer engineering skills to aid in understand my bee colonies.

-Inspired by some work that a colluge had previously done and a couple of web resources dealing with monitoring activity within the hive using a variety of electrical sensors, I’ve used some of my electrical engineering and computer knowledge to come up withmy own Hive Monitoring system to better understand conditions within the hive without having to be physically at the apiary.
+Inspired by some work that a colleague had previously done and a couple of web resources dealing with monitoring activity within the hive using a variety of electrical sensors, I’ve used some of my electrical engineering and computer knowledge to come up with my own Hive Monitoring system to better understand conditions within the hive without having to be physically at the apiary.

 The system monitors and records the weight of the hive, the ambient temperature and humidity at the hive location, and the temperature and humidity within the hive.
 The readings are capture every minute and sent to “The Cloud” via a wifi connection